argonautproject/questionnaire/source/pages/adaptive.md

 ### Additional Examples and Reference Implementation

 Complete examples of the Adaptive QuestionnaireResponse can be found on the [Argonaut Adaptive QuestionnaireResponse Profile] page.
-In addition the [Argonaut Questionnaire Test Renderer] is available to simulation the adaptive form workflow.
+In addition the [Argonaut Questionnaire Test Renderer] is a simulation of the adaptive form workflow.

 ### Amending and Revising Adaptive Forms